 What are the dangers of the heat?

-The main short-term dangers are dehydration from not drinking enough water, heat exhaustion and heatstroke.- Dehydration occurs when the body's water content is reduced.
-It can prevent the body's systems from regulating themselves and can cause a number of complications.
+The main short-term dangers are dehydration from not drinking enough water, heat exhaustion and heatstroke.

 Who is most at risk from the heat?

 Babies and young children are particularly at risk from the dangers of hot weather and the sun.
 They should be closely monitored because they are more vulnerable than adults.
-Keep these guidelines in mind:- keep children, particularly babies, out of direct sunlight as much as possible,
+Keep these guidelines in mind:

 Parents should also be aware of the need for these precautions when sending their young children to school or daycare.